Maar Museum

 Nearby Attractions

-1. Manderscheid Castle: A historic landmark that provides insight into the region’s medieval architecture and history, offering guided tours of its impressive structures.
+1. Manderscheid Castle: A historic site that showcases medieval architecture and provides insight into the region’s past.

 Insider Tips